top of page

 Best things to do in Chefchaouen

-Located where the crisp mountain streams meet the valley, Ras el-Ma is a small but scenic waterfall on the edge of Chefchaouen.
+Located where the crisp mountain streams meet the valley, Ras El Maa is a series of cascades on the edge of Chefchaouen.
 Where the rushing waters tumble, local women have long gathered to wash clothes and trade gossip, although you'll find more orange juice pressing and fruit cup selling these days.

-Though modest compared to the grand waterfalls found further afield, these cascades provide a refreshing oasis from the heat in the summer months.
-There are a couple of restaurants where you can dine riverside, as well as the above-mentioned vendors selling fruit cups, juices and elaborate yoghurt creations.
+Though modest compared to the grand waterfalls found further afield, the cascades of Ras El Maa provide a respite from the heat in the summer months.
+There are a couple of restaurants where you can dine riverside, as well as the above-mentioned vendors selling fruit cups, fresh juices and elaborate yoghurt creations.

 Best things to do in Chefchaouen